Download the Root CA Certificate

 Most Linux and MacOS computers have OpenSSL installed.
 For Microsoft Windows, you might need to install OpenSSL.

-To determine if OpenSSL is installed on Microsoft Windows, search for openssl.
-If OpenSSL isn't installed, follow your organization's best practices for installing OpenSSL.
+To decide if OpenSSL is installed on Microsoft Windows, search for openssl.
+If OpenSSL isn't installed, follow the organization's best practices for installing OpenSSL.

 The following links take you to popular OpenSSL sites from which OpenSSL can be obtained: